 Featured Holiday in February

-February 12: Chinese New Year
+February 1: Lunar New Year

-The Chinese New Year has a great history.
+Known as the Spring Festival, the Chinese New Year has a great history.
 In other traditions, by this time in the year, most resolutions have been forgotten or put back to the following year.
 However, all hope is not lost, as there’s a second chance to get it right with the celebration of Lunar New Year.

 The Chinese New Year is very similar to the Western one, swathed in traditions and rituals.